rangelprog/GotMilked/docs/EngineUsageGuide.md

 3. Use tags and names for lookup (`Scene::FindGameObjectsByTag`, `FindGameObjectByName`).
 4. Serialize with `Scene::SaveToFile` / `LoadFromFile`.
 Core components are handled by `gm::SceneSerializer`.
 5. Extend serialization by registering custom component serializers with `gm::SceneSerializer::RegisterComponentSerializer` (the GotMilked game wraps this in `SceneSerializerExtensions::RegisterSerializers`).
 Store asset paths rather than raw pointers.
 6. On load, rehydrate custom components by resolving assets through `gm::ResourceManager` or your own resource system.
+The scene serializer now clears tag/name caches before recycling objects, preventing orphaned references during repeated load/unload cycles when pooling is active.

 > Component lifecycle: `gm::Component` exposes `Init`, `Update`, `Render`, and `OnDestroy`.
 Override only what you need; these hooks are invoked automatically by `GameObject`/`Scene`.